Mchikky/Project-5/README.md

 Project Scope:
 - Data Preprocessing
 - Exploratory Data Analysis
-- Generation of Key Performance Indicators (KPIs)
+- Key Performance Indicators (KPIs)
--
+- Generation of graphics and visual representation of data
 - Insights and Recommendations

+Data Preprocessing
-Analysis of Online wine sales stored in 3 excel worksheets.
-I cleaned the data using the following steps:
+- Imported 3 excel worksheets.
+- Data cleaning using the following steps:
 - Filled missing data with zero.
 - Joined the 3 data tables.

+Exploratory Data Analysis
+- Key Performance Indicators (KPIs)
 - Summarized the data into total sales by each categories, total profit and the best selling category.
 - Checked for the outliers, normality, and caluclated zscores.

+Generation of graphics and visual representation of data
 - Use bar plots for summaries, line graph for trends and scatter plot for relationships.

+Insights and Recommendations